ucf-icorps/i-corps-left-hand-syllabus/chapter2/pre-class.md

 * Slide 1: Title slide.

-* Slide 2: Business Model Canvas with any changes marked in red and multi-sided market
+* Slide 2: Business Model Canvas

-* Slide 3:
+* Slide 3 - Channels:

     * What is the distribution channel?
 Are there alternatives?

     * What was it that made channel partners interested?
 Excited?

+    * Draw the channel diagram - Annotate it with the channel economics

 * Slide 4: What did you learn about your channel?